 Yes… then read on!

 Travel Bloggers are a mine of information when it comes to Budget Travel Tips for Europe.
-With this in mind I’ve asked them for their budget saving tips to catapult your Europe Bucket List from dream to reality.
+With this in mind I’ve asked them for their budget saving tips to help turn your Europe Bucket List from dream to reality.

 It’s not so much about where to go and what to do, as it is about innovative ways to travel smarter and experience a destination in an interesting yet affordable way.